simonwb98/phys512/project/README.md

 ## Task 2: Two rotating particles

 Giving two particles some initial velocity in equal and opposite directions makes them rotate about a common center of mass under certain conditions.
 I'm showing one of these cases in `two_particles.gif` - Here, the particles return to their original positions after one full rotation.
+The trajectories are not perfectly round, but *slightly* elliptic.
+Thus the opposing particle does not reach the other's starting position after half a rotation.
+This effect is symmetric and the center of mass stays the same.

 ## Task 3: 100k particles